-The medium locked for writing must be unlocked using the unlockWrite() method.
+The medium locked for writing must be unlocked by abandoning the returned token object, see IToken.
 Write locks cannot be nested.

 This method sets the medium state (see state) to "LockedWrite" on success.
 The medium's previous state must be either "Created" or "Inaccessible".